 According to surveys, 70% of real estate agents say that “overpricing is the number-one mistake that sellers make.”
 But underpricing can be just as bad because potential buyers will automatically assume something is wrong with your home and pass your listing right up.
-Again, the best course is to rely on your Shoreline agent to help you price to sell.
+Again, the best course is to rely on your Seattle agent to help you price to sell.

 3. Is It the Right Time for Me to Sell?

 You also need to determine whether it’s really the right time for you to sell.
 Yes, everyone wants to sell for the most money possible, but it can be counterproductive to just hold and wait for prices to keep going up.
-This is one area where hiring an agent in Shoreline can really pay off.
+This is one area where hiring an agent in Seattle can really pay off.

 Consider these timing factors that your agent can help you assess: